Canardia

 Canardia is an extinct genus of lambeosaurine dinosaur known from the Late Cretaceous Marnes d'Auzas Formation (late Maastrichtian stage) of Haute-Garonne department, in Occitanie region, southwestern France.
 The type species Canardia garonnensis was first described and named by Albert Prieto-Márquez, Fabio M. Dalla Vecchia, Rodrigo Gaete and Àngel Galobart in 2013.
 It is only known from juvenile specimens.

-The name of the genus comes from “canard”, the French word for “duck”, an allusion to the fact that this animal belongs to the hadrosaurids which are also known as duck-billed dinosaurs.
+The name of the genus comes from "canard", the French word for "duck", an allusion to the fact that this animal belongs to the Hadrosauridae which are also known as "duck-billed dinosaurs".
 The specific epithet garonnensis refers to the Haute-Garonne department where this dinosaur has been found.
-Although universally recognized as a lambeosaurine, its precise position within them is debated.
+Although universally recognized as a member of the Lambeosaurinae, its precise position within the subfamily is debated.
 Some authors consider it as a close relative of the genus Aralosaurus from Central Asia with which it would form the tribe Aralosaurini, while others include it in a more derived clade, the Arenysaurini in which all lambeosaurines from Europe and North Africa are placed.
-Canardia was one of the last non-avian dinosaurs and lived between 67,5 and 66 my on the former Ibero-Armorican Island, which included much of France and Spain.
+Canardia was one of the last non-avian dinosaurs and lived between 67.5 and 66 million years ago on the former Ibero-Armorican Island, which included much of France and Spain.